3bit-techs/vvpctl/README.md

                         to Ververica Platform Artifact Storage (maximum of 50MB) and update the deployment with the uploaded file location
+  -r, --rollback        Must be used in conjunction with apply, rollback a
+                        deployment to its previous state if the update action failed
   --timeout TIMEOUT     The length of time in seconds to wait before giving up
                         on waiting
   --dry-run             Only simulate actions without submit the request